aadeexyz/aadeexyz/README.md

 # hi i'm aadee

-i'm building something cool for the readme, but for now this is what we have.
+i'm building something cool for the readme, but for now, this is what we have.

 ```js
 const me = {